Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/the-gigaspace-interface-overview.markdown

 {{%refer%}}
-For more information, refer to [The Space Operations](./the-space-operations.html).
+For more information, refer to the [Operations](./the-space-operations.html) page.
 {{%/refer%}}